 New Brunswick’s Education Act states that in order for children to participate in school programs, and attend school, careful attention must be given to the provision of proper Health Support Services.
 Health Support Services are those services that would normally be rendered at home by the parent or guardian of the student in order to relieve discomfort, that needs to be provided during school hours, and, which cannot be given at another time of the day.
 All school personnel are impacted under these obligations, and whether or not a nurse is on the premises, the responsibility remains.

 Children with diabetes in this province are considered to require Essential Routine Services.
-Parents are required to meet with school personnel before the beginning of each school year to set or review the student’s care plan and complete the Health Support and Care Form.
-In conjunction with the school, they are to participate in a training session on life-threatening conditions and include teaching and support staff.
+Parents are required to meet with school personnel before the beginning of each school year.
+Together they will set or review the student’s care plan and complete the Health Support and Care Form.
+All involved should also participate in a training session on life-threatening conditions and include teaching and support staff.

 The school district is to designate school personnel other than the teacher who will be participating in providing routine care procedures.
 There must be more than one staff member trained to provide an alternate person in case of absence or unavailability.